evgi88/learn-xgboost/README.md

 ### F. Building your data-science superpowers
 Doing all these experiments requires some scientific rigor to understand what is changing, and to track results.
 Along the way each training run has been logging the results into an artifact directory, but also the parameters, metrics and artifacts have been logged into [mlflow](https://mlflow.org/) locally.
 This is an open-source tool for tracking machine learning and experimenting through the development life-cycle.
 We will just be demonstrating a small portion of the functionality - logging training parameters, metrics and artifacts.

 Notice the train.py code we log parameters, metrics and artifacts to mlflow.
 The result is each run has been accumulating that data to your mlruns directory in this project root.
-To startup the UI to browse the results run the following in the root directory:
+To start up the UI to browse the results run the following in the root directory:

      mlflow ui

-This will startup a local mlflow UI at http://127.0.0.1:5000 that you can open in your browser.
+This will start up a local mlflow UI at http://127.0.0.1:5000 that you can open in your browser.
 Select the `matching` experiment in the left pane if it isn't already selected.
 Type `max_depth` in the box labeled 'Filter Params:' and `accuracy` in the box labeled 'Filter Metrics:'.
 Click 'Search'.
 You should see each of your training runs, and the parameters and metrics recorded.
 Select a few runs and click 'Compare' - notice how the feature importance changed between runs.
 Return to the list of runs and click on one - scroll down to the artifacts area and notice you can click on the .png artifacts to display the graphs.

 *Question 14:* What might be useful here in comparing training runs?